 In all other cases – when your coworker was performing his/her usual job duties and took all reasonable safety precautions to minimize the risk of on-the-job injuries and accidents – your (and his/her) employer will be held legally at fault for the accident.

-Our best workers comp attorneys in California explain that this is possible due to California’s “vicarious liability” doctrine, aka respondeat superior or the “master servant doctrine.”
-The doctrine applies to workplace personal injury and workers compensation cases between an employee and employee, employer and employee, employer and independent contractor, business partner and business partner, principal and agent, and other situations.
+Our best workers comp attorneys in California explain that this is possible due to California’s “vicarious liability” doctrine, aka respondeat superior or the “master-servant doctrine.”
+The doctrine applies to workplace personal injury and workers compensation cases between an employee and employee, employer and employee, employer and independent contractor, business partner and business partner, principal, and agent, and other situations.

-Only an experienced on-the-job injuries lawyer in California can determine liability in your particular case.
+Only an experienced on-the-job injury lawyer in California can determine liability in your particular case.
 It goes without saying that holding an employer responsible for your injuries will in 90 percent of all cases bring a much bigger monetary compensation compared to holding an employee liable for your injuries.